bestvibes/IEEE1588-PTP/README.md

 # rPi-IEEE1588
 An IEEE1588 Precision Time Protocol Time Synchronization Algorithm implementation with a goal to minimize latency and network jitter.
-The server is the slave and the client is the master.
+The slave is a server so it has to be run first.

 Originally designed in Python, then implemented in C, C using kernel timestamping, and kernel bypass to reduce delay and jitter.